iSHAREScheme/iSHARESatellite/INSTALL.md

 docker-compose -f docker-compose-hlf.yaml ps
 ```

 HLF Peer instances needs to be a part of the iSHARE Foundation HLF network.
 Therefore, HLF peers need to be reachable over the internet.
 The previous script `peer.sh` creates two HLF peer instances with hostnames `peer<num>.<ORG_NAME>.<SUB_DOMAIN>`, which listen at port 7051 and 8051 TCP.
 Make sure that necessary firewall settings are updated to allow access to these peers over internet.
-Log into your DNS record, and create two DNS entries that correspond to the peer address' shown below.
-Assign each peer address with you server IP address.
-The example below shows the format of the peer address' when `ORG_NAME=newsatellite` and `SUB_DOMAIN=test.example.com`.
+Log into your DNS record, and create two DNS entries that correspond to the peer addresses shown below.
+Assign both peer addresses with you server IP address.
+The example below shows the format of the peer addresses when `ORG_NAME=newsatellite` and `SUB_DOMAIN=test.example.com`.
+The table below shows the registration format of the peer addresses in the DNS record.

 `peer0.<orgname>.<subdomain>` -> `peer0.newsatellite.test.example.com`
 `peer1.<orgname>.<subdomain>` -> `peer1.newsatellite.test.example.com`